 The above video shows a practice session of the basic kobudo bo drill, Fuso Kumi Bo.
-I shot the first portion of this video last fall with my son in our backyard.
+I shot the first portion of this video in the fall of 2020 with my son in our backyard.
 It is easiest and safest to practice kobudo, especially with the Rokushaki Bo (6′ staff), outside where there is plenty of room.
 Outside you don’t have to worry about hitting walls, ceilings, or items in your home.
 Just be sure to practice safely, far away from anyone who may wander into your practice area.

 Fuso Kumi Bo – Freestyle Version